 Update: SMD version here.

-Update: True Bypass kits now available for sale here.
+Update: True Bypass kits are available to buy in the shop here.

 Here’s the schematic:

 As you can see, once you get the voltage regulator out of the way, the whole thing is only five components.
 ATTiny outputs can sink or source 40mA and the relay coil requires about 20mA so that’s OK.
 When we power up PB3 and PB4 are made low.
 To set the relay, we make PB3 high for a few milliseconds then low again.
 To reset the relay, we make PB4 high for a few ms then low again.
 Thus the power consumption of the circuit is very low (a continuous 1mA instead of 20mA if we used a non-latching relay).
 I used an LP2950-5 in lieu of the 78L05 shown on the schematic to reduce quiescent current from around 4mA to 1mA ( see below).

 The PCB dimensions are 30mm x 25mm.
 Here’s another picture with the development board and a couple of half-finished PCB’s:

 The software is interrupt-driven and uses Dr Marty’s best-switch-debounce-routine-ever… and it works very well (but see the last paragraph here).
 I toyed with using a jumper to determine whether the unit should power-up with the effect active or bypassed but I decided there was no downside to detecting if the stomp switch was pressed at the time the unit powers up and, if so, toggling the power up status.
 The power-up status is held in EEPROM.